The UAW launches a historic strike against all Big 3 automakers

 Previously, the UAW had picked one automaker to hash out a deal with, focusing its actions on that company until it got a deal — and then pushed the other two of the Big Three members to more or less match that deal.

-Still, Fein did not rule eventuallly having all union workers at the Big Three automakers walk off the job at once.
+Still, Fain did not rule eventually having all union workers at the Big Three automakers walk off the job at once.

+Carrie Bellestri works on the assembly line at the Ford plant in Michigan that's on strike.
+She's been at Ford for 29 years and said the announcement of a strike at her plant came as a shock.

+"At first I was kind of scared — then reality hit.
+But we do deserve what we deserve," Bellestri said.
+"I work my butt off every day, and I don't make enough money to do it, to support my family."

 A confrontational approach